prkpndy/ShareYourStory-server/README.md

 Initialize the `userDetails` table with some dummy data.
 You can use the `addUser` mutation for that.
 Copy the user ID (under the `id` column of the `userDetails` table), which is generated automatically, to the `constants.js` file on the client side.

-Now you can use the app to update your Profile Picture and add a new Story
+Now you can use the app to update your Profile Picture and add a new Story.